cscsCSCScscs/pyodbc/Building-pyodbc-from-source.md

 These instructions assume Windows 10.
 If you don't already have _Visual Studio 2019_ installed, install _Build Tools for Visual Studio 2019_ by going to https://visualstudio.microsoft.com/downloads/, searching for "Build Tools for Visual Studio 2019" (expand all collapsible sections if necessary), downloading the executable, and running it.
 After the initial confirmations you should eventually see a window with a "Workloads" tab highlighted.
 In the "Desktop & Mobile" section, there should be a box labelled "C++ build tools".
 Click the checkbox in the top right of that box.
 On the right, make sure the "MSVC v142 - VS 2019 C++ x64/x86 build tools" and "Windows 10 SDK" are checked, then click Install.

-To build pyodbc, from the Start menu within the "Visual Studio 2019" folder, open up an "x64 Native Tools Command Prompt for VS 2019" command prompt (or "x86" for a 32-bit compilation, but NOT an ordinary command prompt).
-Make sure you open it with administrative privileges by right-clicking on the icon, choosing "More" then "Run as administrator".
+To build pyodbc, go to the Start menu, open the "Visual Studio 2019" folder, then open up an "x64 Native Tools Command Prompt for VS 2019" command prompt (or "x86" for a 32-bit compilation, but NOT an ordinary command prompt).
+If you need to open the command prompt with admin privileges (see below), do this by right-clicking on the icon, choosing "More" then "Run as administrator".

+Within that command prompt:

+1) Run `pip install --upgrade setuptools` to get the latest version of the `setuptools` module.  `setuptools` searches your PC for the correct C++ compiler so it's important to have the latest version.
-Within that command prompt, `cd` to the top-level pyodbc directory, the one that includes setup.py, then:
+1) `cd` to the top-level pyodbc directory, the one that includes `setup.py`.
 1) Make sure the `build` subdirectory is empty (if it exists at all).
 1) Run `python setup.py build`, which creates and populates the `build` subdirectory.
-1) Run `python setup.py install`, which installs your new pyodbc build into your Python environment.
-This step requires admin privileges.
+1) Run `python setup.py install`, which installs your new pyodbc build into your Python environment based on the contents of the `build` directory.
+This step may require admin privileges.

 Check your new version of pyodbc by running `python -c "import pyodbc; print(pyodbc.version)"`.